xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

         <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops-intergration/environment-mapping.png" width=70%>

-3. Configure Submission Options for ?
+3. Configure Submission Options

     - Select a fetched test plan in the drop-down list, the test run is submitted to ADO automatically.

         > Click **Fetch Test Plans** to fetch the latest test plans list.

-    - If you want to create test results for ADO test case ID due to multiple test points returned, select **Send test results when ...** to enable test run details for editing > enter the required **Test Run Name**.
+    - If you want to create test results for ADO test case ID when there are multiple test points returned, select **Send test results when ...** to enable test run details for editing > enter the required **Test Run Name**.

         > **What is Test Point?**
         >